iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 Anyway.

-So, someone finaly figured out that it *is* stupid to require the overly complicated code for something as trivial as propagating the exception, made a defect report and it was even [reflected in the standard](https://cplusplus.github.io/CWG/issues/2451.html)... in 2022, but at least it was retroactive, which means that it applies to C++20 even though it came out later.
+So, someone finaly figured out that it *is* stupid to require the overly complicated code for something as trivial as propagating the exception, made a defect report, and it was even [reflected in the standard](https://cplusplus.github.io/CWG/issues/2451.html)... in 2022, but at least it was retroactive, which means that it applies to C++20 even though it came out later.
 C++20 conforming compilers must implement it.
 For example it is available in GCC 11.4.

 Clang prior to 17 however, doesn't care.
 Doing this in pre-17 clang will leave the coroutine in a crazy state where its local variables want to be destroyed by both the exit of scope from `throw` *and* by `handle.destroy()`.